nrfconnect/sdk-nrf/include/bluetooth/mesh/sensor_srv.rst

 Configuration
 =============

-The Sensor Server model requires a list of :cpp:type:`bt_mesh_sensor` pointers at compile time.
+The Sensor Server model requires a list of :c:struct:`bt_mesh_sensor` pointers at compile time.
 The list of sensors cannot be changed at runtime, and only one of each type of sensors can be held by a Sensor Server.
 To expose multiple sensors of the same type, multiple Sensor Servers must be instantiated on different elements.